StingzLD/100DaysOfCode_2022/log.md

 **Thoughts**
-* The project for today might have been a simplistic one, but it was definitely fun and got the creative jices flowing.
+* The project for today might have been a simplistic one, but it was definitely fun and got the creative juices flowing.
 It was a *Choose Your Own Adventure* game called **Treasure Island**.
 If you want to take a peek at it, just head hit the Replit link above and take a look at the treasure-island.py file.